MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 ## Harden your Microsoft Entra provisioning agent server
 We recommend that you harden your Microsoft Entra provisioning agent server to decrease the security attack surface for this critical component of your IT environment.
-Following these recommendations will help to mitigate some security risks to your organization.
+Following these recommendations helps mitigate some security risks to your organization.

 - We recommend hardening the Microsoft Entra provisioning agent server as a Control Plane (formerly Tier 0) asset by following the guidance provided in [Secure Privileged Access](/security/privileged-access-workstations/overview) and [Active Directory administrative tier model](/security/privileged-access-workstations/privileged-access-access-model).
 - Restrict administrative access to the Microsoft Entra provisioning agent server to only domain administrators or other tightly controlled security groups.